mitchharpur/openshift-console-debugging/docs/debugging/debugging-go-from-the-ide.md

   - [Repo](https://github.com/mikestead/vscode-dotenv)
 - [Tasks Shell Input](https://marketplace.visualstudio.com/items?itemName=augustocdias.tasks-shell-input) : Use shell commands as input for your tasks .This is helpful when determining the runtime pid of a process needing to be debugged.
 This extension will prompt the user to select the result of a shell script
   - [Repo](https://github.com/augustocdias/vscode-shell-command)

+### Strategy

+In order to parameterize the information required to compile and run and debug the bridge binary, the parameters must be identified.
+All the developer should need to do is to log in to the cluster.
+The implementation of this strategy could be one or more shell scripts that can be run as a unit.
+These scripts would be run when the user elects to debug the application from within VS Code.

+#### Identify the parameters for the bridge binary

+Based on what arguments are needed to launch the bridge executable, we determine the bridge parameters needed.
+These parameters are outlined in ./examples/run-backend.sh.
+The bash commands used were obtained from quick start

+- **Web application base address**

+  When running on the developer desktop, the address part of this value can be one of four values.
+Adding extra routes onto the address may be necessary (e.g localhost/web ) to get the web application to work in a cluster.
+This value gets prepended to  urls in the web application.
+The value corresponds to a html base address
+  - **localhost**: {port}
+This may be the same as the loopback adapter, but sometimes it is configured to be something else.
+  - **127.0.0.1**: {port}
+This address is the loopback or local-only interface/adapter.
+It is a fake network adapter that can only communicate within the same host.
+  - **0.0.0.0**: {port}
+This address means “listen on every available network interface and allow binding to all addresses”.
+The loopback adapter with address 127.0.0.1 , from the perspective of the process looks like any other network adapter on the machine , so a server listening on 0.0.0.0 will accept connections on the loopback adapter too.
+In TCP stacks this is known as INADDR_ANY .
+The main benefit of 0.0.0.0 over 127.0.0.1 from a debugging perspective is that you can connect to 0.0.0.0 from another computer using the machine ip address.
+This is helpful when using other proxy tools (like charles proxy) to intercept and troubleshoot traffic.
+Using 127.0.0.1 will not allow this scenario.
+  - **machine-name**: {port}
+This address is usually available in $HOSTNAME environment variable.

+- **Cluster endpoint**

+Get the url of the currently logged in cluster.